comsechq/sql-prune/README.md

 #### Download & Install:

 1. Find the [latest release](https://github.com/comsechq/sql-prune/releases).
-2. Extract the zip in a folder
+2. Extract the zip in a folder.
 3. Run the command from the command line prompt.

 #### Disclaimer